|Instructor:||Yale N. Patt (http://www.ece.utexas.edu/~patt)|

 |Quiz and Exam policy:||

-period, on Friday, May 15th, unless the Registrar changes the date.
-Please be
+period, on Friday, December 9th, unless the Registrar changes the date.

-sure to check the Registrar's schedule as we get closer to May 15th.
-All
+Please be sure to check the Registrar's schedule as we get closer to

 (1) The student may bring into the exam three sheets of paper on which the student is free to write anything he/she wishes.
 All three sheets must be original sheets in the student's own handwriting.